dilipsundarraj1/TeachApacheKafka/Kafka_Commands.md

 ./kafka-server-start.sh ../config/server.properties
 ```

-## How to display the list of topics in a broker ?
+## How to check the configuration of all the topics in a broker ?

 ```
 ./kafka-topics.sh --describe --zookeeper localhost:2181